Hours of Operation

 Directions to McIntire

-Need help finding the McIntire Recycling Center at 611 McIntire Road in Charlottesville?
+Need help finding the McIntire Recycling Center in Charlottesville?
 Click our Directions page.

 Get the details of what we take and what we don’t here at the Recyclables Accepted page.